 Is ceramic cookware the best to use when cooking on a stove?

 Is a ceramic pot good for cooking on a stove?
 Yes, a ceramic pot is very good for cooking on a stove and in fact, is one of the three of the most popular cookware suited to very high heat cooking used in the home kitchen, the others being cast iron and stainless steel.

 Are ceramic pots better than Teflon and stainless steel to use on a stove?

-Let’s look at these in terms of durability, toxins, non-stick finish, heat resistance, skill level, cleaning, and length of life.
+The below is a guide in terms of durability, toxins, non-stick finish, heat resistance, skill level, cleaning, and length of life.
+My article, where I compare these different cookware types, also covers copper and aluminum in the mix.